 - Are a woman under 35 who has been trying to conceive for more than a year

-- Are a woman over 35 who have been trying to conceive for more than six months
+- Are a woman over 35 who has been trying to conceive for more than six months

 - Are a woman over 40 who is trying to conceive

+Referrals play an impactful role in choosing the best IVF clinic.
 While everyone’s IVF experience is unique, you can learn a ton from asking someone who’s been through it before.
 What clinic did they go to?
 What were they looking for?
 What did they like and dislike?
-Not only will this help you decide if you want to go to their clinic, but also help you figure out what exactly you’re looking for in a clinic in general.
+Not only will this help you decide if you want to go to their clinic, but also help you figure out what exactly you’re looking for in a clinic.

 "Obviously, success rates are incredibly important to us, but we definitely take a great deal of pride in how many of our clients come from referrals," says Dr. Natalia Grindler at Conceptions Reproductive Associates of Colorado.
 "IVF is a deeply personal experience, and referrals let us know that we are trusted providers in the community."